PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 Code examples
 ==============

-Input variable x is expanded according to specified layer level y-lod in the code example in this section.The example below contains some fundamental conception of LoD-Tensor.
+Input variable x is expanded according to specified layer level y-lod in the code example in this section.
+The example below contains some fundamental conception of LoD-Tensor.
 By following the code, you will

 -  Have a direct understanding of the implementation of :code:`fluid.layers.sequence_expand` in Fluid
 -  Know how to create LoD-Tensor in Fluid